nicklalone/CIS---102---Getting-Started-with-Video-Game-Development/02 - assignments/01 - Week 1 - Welcome! Variables and What's What.md

      ![Example](/course%20documents/pics/hw/hw1/loadclip.gif)

      The above example is rarer these days as the PICO-8 platform has shifted away from the above method.
+There is a list of ways to load games via the [wiki](https://pico-8.fandom.com/wiki/Load).

 2. Create a GIF of you pasting code from a PICO-8 game into the programming interface and running it.
     1. Note that this will require you to find a game that runs without using sprites (This means it does not have anything in the sprite screen but what is there by default.
 See below.).